pouyatavakoli/internet-speed-test/README.md

 To print a simpler version of the speed test result containing only Ping, Download & Upload results instead of detailed output. (without quotes)

 " speedtest-cli --simple "

+you can also use the " with GUI " code . its more beautiful :)